Enormous storm Lee lashes New England and Canada with wind, heavy rain, pounding surf

 In typical tropical cyclones, Thunberg said, winds are concentrated around the eye.
 But Lee, a very large storm, has a wider wind field.

-A tropical storm warning stretched from the New Hampshire-Maine border through Nova Scotia and Prince Edward Island to northern New Brunswick.
-A hurricane watch was in effect for New Brunswick and Nova Scotia.
+In the United States, a tropical storm warning was in effect from Portsmouth, New Hampshire, to the eastern end of Maine.
+A tropical storm warning was in effect for much of New Brunswick and all of Nova Scotia and Prince Edward Island, along with a hurricane watch for parts of New Brunswick and Nova Scotia.

 Nova Scotia's largest airport, Halifax Stanfield International, had no incoming or outgoing flights scheduled Saturday.